 The “I Want To Do” Micro-Moment Mindset

 Consumers are looking for ideas, tips, how-tos.
 In return, give them content that promotes ACTION.
-Video how-tos are popularizing DIY projects, changing the way learning happens, and encouraging new ideas.
+Video how-tos across social media and various websites are popularizing DIY projects, changing the way learning happens, and encouraging new ideas.

-- Tasty by Buzzfeed is an insane leader in targeting the “I want to do” customer.
+- Tasty by Buzzfeed is an insane leader in targeting and providing the “I want to do” customer with content.
 Check out some of their statistics for reach.
 Some of their campaigns have exceeded the viewership of this years Superbowl commercials.

 The “I Want to Buy” Moment

-- Companies like Domino’s is dominating the competition in the “I want to buy” stage of marketing.
+- Marketers at companies like Domino’s are dominating the competition in the “I want to buy” stage of marketing.
 They realized that in order to speed up the buying process, they needed to minimize clicks.
 AKA eliminate clicks.
 Their zero click app allows consumers to order a pizza (and receive a discount) just by opening the app or having Siri do that for you.
 Read more here.